 A Universal History of Infamy

-Pan’s Labyrinth is the second installment (following the horror tale The Devil’s Backbone) in Mexican film-maker Guillermo Del Toro’s uncompleted Magical Realism trilogy, released in 2006.
-The auteur aimed to create fables for adults that intertwine his visionary approach to storytelling with the darkest side of recent Spanish history: the Francoist dictatorship.
+Released in 2006, Pan’s Labyrinth is the second installment (following the horror tale The Devil’s Backbone) in Mexican film-maker Guillermo Del Toro’s uncompleted Magical Realism trilogy.
+The writer and director aimed to create fables for adults that intertwine his visionary approach to storytelling with the darkest side of recent Spanish history: the Francoist dictatorship.
 The result is an antifascist fantasy that achieves its inner balance through a constant game of contrasts.

 Story of the Warrior and the Captive

 The central narrative contrast comes with opposite visual approaches.
 The mise-en-scène (Academy Award-winning cinematography and production design specifically) grounds the real world in cold colors and sharp geometries while picturing the fantastic one with warm hues and round shapes.
 This stylistic choice goes along with the other fundamental contrast that pivots around gender.

 On the run from her stepfather’s male-dominated world, Ofelia finds shelter in a universe admittedly designed around feminine archetypes, as the uterine tree featured in the playbill shows.
 But what at first might seem like a return to the mother’s womb is actually a rite of passage.
 Through the trials, the heroine will grow into a woman capable of selflessness and ultimately, self-determination.
 Conversely, Vidal will find his patriarchal tenets – honorable death and male lineage – severely questioned by the maze.
 In the end, Pan’s Labyrinth is not only an antifascist fantasy.
 It’s also an antifascist coming-of-age.